rozbb/fantastic-snarks-homework/README.md

 ### Problem 3.2: Prove possession

 This is the meat of the proof system.
 We must use the proving key, known public constants, and private inputs in order to generate a proof of possession of a baseball card.
-In this case, the private info ("witnesses") is the nonce for committing to the card and the Merkle authentication path proving membership in the tree.
+In this case, the private info ("witnesses") is the commitment randomness for committing to the card and the Merkle authentication path proving membership in the tree.
 The proof will also be accompanied by whatever public inputs are necessary.
 In this case, the prover is revealing the card's serial number.
 The proof will be saved in `possession_proof.bin` and the now-public serial will be saved in `possession_revealed_serial.bin`.

 Your task is to fill in the `todo!()` items in `src/bin/prove.rs` in order to make the proving procedure succeed.
 There's only one line of computation here, and a few lines of filling in values.
 Remember, the things that go into the `PossessionCircuit` here are not like before: they MUST be values that make the circuit succeed.
 Once you're done, the following command should succeed:
 ```